sbhuju61/dynamicPagination/README.md

 # Dynamic pagination

-Pagination to control table using vanilla JavaScript and CSS3.
+Pagination to control html table using vanilla JavaScript and CSS3.